Accelerated core collapse in tidally stripped self-interacting dark matter halos: Observational consequences for the local group

 Similar to Tucana, the MW satellite Draco (dwarf spheroidal) has a large central density~\cite{Read:2018pft}, which may be difficult to explain with cross sections $\sigma_m > 1~\cm^2/\g$, assuming evolution like a field halo~\cite{Valli:2017ktb}.
 Draco most likely had a close pericenter passage according to \textit{Gaia} data~\cite{2018A&A...619A.103F} and hence our arguments would suggest it could also have enhanced its central density compared to the field SIDM halo evolution.
 Note that the presence of the disk will increase tidal stripping and enhance the effects we have discussed~\cite{DOnghia:2009xhq,Garrison-Kimmel:2017zes,Kelley:2018pdy}.

 The ultrafaint satellites of the MW are likely to have even smaller pericenters~\cite{2018ApJ...863...89S}, owing to their large velocities and closer distances.
-These galaxies would certainly have been impacted by the shortened time scales and higher core densities predicted by our semianalytic method.
-A subhalo with $V_{\max}=10~\km/\s$ that is tidally truncated at $r=r_s$ at around $z=2$ would evolve to have a smaller $r_{\rm max}$ and a denser core by up to an order of magnitude (compared to a similar field SIDM halo) around $30-50~\pc$ radius (typical half light radii for ultra-faints).
+These galaxies would certainly have been impacted by the shortened timescales and higher core densities predicted by our semianalytic method.
+A subhalo with $V_{\max}=10~\km/\s$ that is tidally truncated at $r=r_s$ at around $z=2$ would evolve to have a smaller $r_{\rm max}$ and a denser core by up to an order of magnitude (compared to a similar field SIDM halo) around $30-50~\pc$ radius (typical half-light radii for ultrafaints).
 The denser core may have a bearing on the survival of these subhalos~\cite{Penarrubia:2010jk}, and the adiabatic contraction of the stars (as the SIDM density increases) would impact the compactness of the stellar distribution.